Friday, December 21, 2012

 The ULTIMATE Dirty Santa

 We've all been invited to gatherings where this game is played.
-Bring a gift in a certain price range, pick a number and hope for the best....
+Bring an item in a certain price range, pick a number and hope for the best....

 But, when in a diverse crowd, it's tough to choose something that everyone will actually covet (which really is the point).
-So, this year for the annual Nashville Lifestyles' holiday gathering, we opted to narrow the options just a bit.
+So, for our annual office holiday gathering, we opted to narrow the options just a bit.
 Our 'Dirty Santa' game involved only cocktails.
-No crazy serving platters or napkin rings that might be tossed or re-gifted, but instead we each brought our favorite cocktail recipe along with all of the ingredients.
+No crazy serving platters or napkin rings to be tossed or re-gifted, but instead we each brought our favorite cocktail recipe along with all of the ingredients.
 It was a smashing success.
-Everyone had a blast, gathered inspiration for new libations and wanted every take home gift.
+Everyone had a blast, gathered inspiration for new libations and wanted to keep their gift.

 Wrapped up in the scarf is Tanqueray Gin, my favorite Prosecco, a lovely bottle of